AlphastT101/luminaryai/README.md

 # 📄 API Docs

 The models listed above is the only supported models and image sizes.
 Our API is in OpenAI format.
+Please join our ([discord](https://discord.com/invite/hmMBe8YyJ4)) for more info.